netzkind/html5-qrcode/README.md

   /**
    * Creates an instance of this class.
    *
-   * @param elementId Id of the HTML element.
+   * @param element Id of the HTML element, or the HTML element itself.
    * @param config Extra configurations to tune the code scanner.
    * @param verbose - If true, all logs would be printed to console.
    */
   constructor(
-    elementId: string,
+    element: string | HTMLElement,
     config: Html5QrcodeScannerConfig | undefined,
     verbose: boolean | undefined) {}